 Jurisdictions Admitted to Practice

-Mr. O’Connell is admitted to practice in the state courts of Illinois and California.
+Mr. O’Connell is admitted to practice in Illinois and California.
 He is also a member of the United States District Court for the Northern District of Illinois (General Bar).